Published on July 23, 2021 Updated on October 25, 2021

 Therapy is a great way for you to figure out your unhealthy ways of self regulating as well as why you’re doing it.

 Together with a therapist, you can work through your attachment triggers and brainstorm some healthy ways of dealing with your emotions that won’t damage you or your relationship.
+We offer attachment repair groups and online courses to help you move forward.

 Are you wondering what type of therapy would work best for you and your attachment style?
 This guide from the American Psychological Association can help you to choose.